HAEdwin/homeassistant-apsystems_ecu_reader/README.md

 - In "Search for a brand name", choose APsystems and the APsystems ECU Reader will be listed.
 - Select it and the Configuration dialog will show, enter IP-Address of the ECU, rest of the defaults are fine so choose [SUBMIT].
 > [!IMPORTANT]
-> If you recieve the message "No ECU found at this IP-address or ECU is recovering from restart" make sure the ECU is running for at least 10 minutes after a restart of the ECU before (re-)configuring the integration.
+> When you recieve the message "No ECU found at this IP-address or ECU is recovering from restart" make sure the ECU is running for at least 10 minutes after a restart of the ECU before (re-)configuring the integration.
 The ECU might still contain incomplete data which cannot be accepted.
 Other option is still a wrong IP-address being entered, below more details on how to test and find the ECU on your network.

 ### APsystems ECU Configuration
 - ECU-IP address: The address you have assigned to the ECU must be entered here